aws-ia/terraform-aws-eks-blueprints/examples/gitops/argocd-multi-cluster/README.md

 ### UserPool configuration

 * You have a Cognito UserPool created (if not yet, make one right now, stick to the defaults if you do it through AWS Console).
 Note the `Pool Id`.
 We are going to use it later.
-* Create an app client per correspondent Argo application.
+* Create an app client per the correspondent Argo application.
-* Configure an app client per correspondent Argo application.
+* Configure an app client per the correspondent Argo application.
   * In `Enabled Identity Providers` select `Cognito User Pool`
   * In `Callback URL(s)` specify `https://${your-ARGOCD-fqdn}/auth/callback`
   * In `Sign out URL(s)` specify `https://${your-ARGOCD-fqdn}/logout`
   * In `Allowed OAuth Flows` select `Authorization code grant`
   * In `Allowed OAuth Scopes` select `email`, `openid`, `profile`
   * Save Changes
 * Configure the domain name.
-You must have it for authentication flow to work.
+It would be best if you had it for the authentication flow to work.
-  * For this guide, use `Amazon Cognito domain` with a custom `Domain prefix`, set any value there.
-Cognito will use it to redirect you to your UserPoll Sign In page.
-It is OK to use your own domain as well but its config is out of the scope of this guide.
-Take note of the domain.
+  * For this guide, use `Amazon Cognito domain` with a custom `Domain prefix`, and set any value there.
+Cognito will use it to redirect you to your UserPoll Sign-In page.
+It is OK to use your domain as well, but its config is out of the scope of this guide.
+Take note of the field.

 ### CLI authentication

-We will need another secret-less **client application** in the Cognito user pool.
+We need another secret-less **client application** in the Cognito user pool.
 Go and create one in AWS Console.
 Just make sure `Generate client secret` option is not selected.
-Take a note of it's client ID.
+Please take note of it's client ID.
 Now configure this client app.
 Let's make sure the following is selected:
 * In `Enabled Identity Providers` select `Cognito User Pool`
 * In `Callback URL(s)` specify `http://localhost:8085/auth/callback`